A Guide to 13 Most Popular Japanese Language Exams

 Do you want to know about various Japanese language exams to check your language ability?
 If so, you’re at the right place!

 Today, a variety of Japanese language examinations are available.
-Many tests cater to different needs, skill levels, and purposes today.
+Many tests address diverse needs, skill levels, and purposes today.
 But with so many options, how do you choose the right one?

-Most Japanese learners know only a few tests, like JLPT or NAT.
-But you would be surprised to know there are over a dozen options.
+Most Japanese learners are familiar with only a few tests, such as the JLPT or the NAT.
+However, you would be surprised to know there are more than a dozen options.
 Some are pretty similar in format, but many differ significantly.

-While every test isn’t for everyone, they serve a specific goal for many learners.
+While not every test is appropriate for everyone, they serve a specific purpose for many learners.
 It depends entirely on your individual needs.

 Table of Contents